 The Illinois Constitution appears to permit dissolution of townships by referendum (Illinois Constitution, Section 5: Townships).
 However, township laws only provide for the dissolution of all the townships in a county, not the dissolution of individual townships (60 ILCS 1/25-5 Discontinuance of Township Organization).
 Illinois statute states that 10% of registered voters in each township must petition for a referendum on continuance of township government.
 Elimination of township government then requires approval "with a majority of the votes in at least three-fourths of the townships that contain at least a majority of the population in the county."
 Because of the confusion, recent efforts to dissolve township government in Evanston have been delayed.
-Evanston has requested an opinion from the Attorney General seeking clarity on how to move forward with dissolution of its township.
-Senator Jeffrey Schoenberg filed a bill in the 97th General Assembly to permit Evanston to proceed with dissolution (SB 2874), an action recently approved by Evanston voters in a referendum.
-Rep. Karen May has introduced legislation that would permit referenda to abolish townships in all counties with populations over 50,000 (HB4987).
+Public Act 98-0127, sponsored by Senator Daniel Biss, was signed into law on August 2, 2013 and will allow voters to decide whether the township government of Evanston should be abolished and all of its rights, powers, duties, assets, property, liabilities, obligations and responsibilities be transferred to the coterminous municipality.
+An earlier non-binding referendum on the subject in Evanston passed.
+Rep. Karen May introduced legislation in the 97th General Assembly that would have permitted referenda to abolish townships in all counties with populations over 50,000 (HB4987).